shruti-sharm1/Text-Sentiment-Analysis-/README.md

 In this project, a sentiment classifier is built which evaluates the sentiment of a piece of text being either positive negative or neutral.

 # Getting the Dataset
-The "Text Emotion" shall be used for this project.The 40,000 tweets are divided evenly into the training, validation and test set.
+The "SentimentAnalysis.txt" shall be used for this project.The tweets are divided into the training, validation and test set.

 # Data Preprocessing
-The csv file has three columns,"tweet_id", “content”, "author" and “sentiment”.
+The csv file has six columns,"target", “ids”, "date", “flag”, "user" and "text".

-The column “content” contains tweets and the column “sentiment” consists of sentiment labels, 1 for positive , -1 for negative and 0 for neutral.
+The column “text” contains tweets and the column “target” consists of sentiment labels, 4 for positive , 0 for negative .

 Cleaning the tweets involves: